 ALL RIGHTS RESERVED.
-This 2015 Seattle Building Code contains substantial copyrighted material of the International Code Council, Inc. and/or its affiliates.
-Without advance written permission from the copyright owner, no part of this book may be reproduced, distributed or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example, and not limitation, photocopying, or recording by or in an information storage retrieval system).
-For information on use rights and permissions, please contact: Publications, 4051 West Flossmoor Road, Country Club Hills, IL 60478.
+This 2018 Seattle Building Code contains substantial copyrighted material of the International Code Council, Inc., and/or its affiliates.
+Without advance written permission from the ICC, no part of this book may be reproduced, distributed or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example, and not limitation, photocopying, or recording by or in an information storage retrieval system).
+For information on use rights and permissions, please contact: ICC Publications, 4051 Flossmoor Road, Country Club Hills, IL 60478.
 Phone 1-888-ICC-SAFE (422-7233).

-"International Code Council," the "International Code Council" logo, "ICC," the "ICC" logo, and the "International Building Code" are trademarks of the International Code Council, Inc. and/or its licensors (as applicable), and may not be used without permission.
+Trademarks: "International Code Council," the "International Code Council" logo, "ICC," the "ICC" logo, "International Building Code," "IBC" and other names and trademarks appearing in this book are registered trademarks of the International Code Council, Inc., and/or its licensors (as applicable), and may not be used without permission.